dathash/Emblem/log.md

 * Leap (Artillery variant)
 * Show Where the unit will end up by the end.
 * Show Damage outcome

+AI Attacks
+* Avoid other ai attacks (dangerous)
+* Avoid repeated behavior

+Random enemy spawns at the start of level
+Choose unit drop locations at start of level

 Animations
 CHECK OUT HOW MATTHEW DID IT